Today, more and more businesses are looking to Robotic Process Automation (RPA) to reduce costs and increase efficiencies.

 How does robotic automation work?

-At UiPath, we use a process designer that is highly intuitive and visual in nature, and business users can train the robots like they would train a respective colleague – without having to be IT savvy or writing code.
+At UiPath, we use a process designer that is highly intuitive and highly visual in nature, and business users can train the robots like they would train a respective colleague – without having to be IT savvy or writing code.

 What are the benefits of automation?